 Sapropterin may also be used for purposes not listed in this medication guide.

 What are the possible side effects of sapropterin (Kuvan)?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives, rash; wheezing, cough, difficult breathing; nausea, feeling light-headed; flushing (warmth, redness, or tingly feeling); swelling of your face, lips, tongue, or throat.

-Call your doctor at once if you have any of the serious side effects below:
+Call your doctor at once if you have:

-- coughing up blood or vomit that looks like coffee grounds.
+- bloody or tarry stools, coughing up blood or vomit that looks like coffee grounds; or

-Less serious side effects may include:
+Common side effects may include:

 This is not a complete list of side effects and others may occur.
-Tell your doctor about any unusual or bothersome side effect.
+Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.